 The Pali Lift is also home to one of the most insane amateur ski and snowboard events anywhere.
 For 30 years, the friendly competition A-Basin Enduro has hosted teams of two skiing/riding as many laps as they can off the Pali Lift in a consecutive 10-hour period.
 The event and after-party raise funds for a community member in need.
 Winners charge down so much elevation that they basically descend Mount Everest.
 Twice.

-The original Pali will celebrate its 42nd birthday in 2020 and as of winter 2019 has entered its final season of service.
-The lift was installed in 1978 and will be replaced in summer 2020 with another fixed-grip double.
+The original Pali will celebrate its 42nd birthday in 2020 and, as of winter 2019, has entered its final season of service.
+It will be replaced in summer 2020 with another fixed-grip double.
 Yes, it will have a bar because all new lifts do.
 The chairs will be silver so we don't spend considerable time and money repainting it black every few years.
 We thought about a detachable high-speed quad for a hot minute, then decided the Pali Lift should continue to match the Pali terrain.
 Another fixed double, it is!
 Your legs will appreciate the slower ride to the top and your soul will appreciate not over-crowding the terrain.

 Finally, if you have ever noticed the plaques on the chairs, those are the names of A-Basin employees who reached 25 years of service and those chairs belong to them.
 While most of Pali's chairs will be auctioned or sold in 2020 with some of the proceeds going to support local charities, the chairs with names on them will go directly to those who have earned more than their turns over the years.
 Stay tuned for info about the chair sale, Pali's "A-Basin formal" retirement party (we don't know what that means, either), and other celebration events surrounding our old friend.
 (CHAIR SALES COMPLETE AS OF SUMMER 2020)